Gouri902/Simon-Says-Game/README.md

 # Simon-Says-Game
 This project is a simple Simon Says game created using HTML, CSS, and JavaScript.
 The game generates a pattern of colors that the player must memorize and repeat in the correct sequence.
+With each correct sequence, the game progresses to the next level, adding an additional color to the pattern.
+The objective is to achieve the highest score by accurately remembering and repeating the sequences.